29 November 2024

 Not to mention other kid-friendly attractions, like the botanic gardens, Hunter Valley Zoo and more than one chocolate shop.
 Of course, it only gets better going back once you can join a winery tour.

-But if you get sick of soaking in the beauty at ground level (impossible), then you’re in the perfect spot for an iconic hot air balloon ride to get a load of the vineyards from a bird’s eye view.
+But if you get sick of soaking in the beauty at ground level (impossible), then you’re in the perfect spot for an iconic hot air balloon ride to get a load of vineyards from a bird’s eye view.

 This Victorian beach town is the perfect getaway, which is probably why a lot of us have fond childhood memories of the place.
 Despite its beauty, Portland remains something of an uncovered gem along the famous Great Ocean Road, making it a more relaxed stop for families.

-It honestly has it all, whether you want to stick to the (mostly) free entertainment of walking out to the locally-famous Corkscrew Observatory, walking along the beach munching on salted peanuts from the local store or soaking in the beauty of the marina.
+It honestly has it all, whether you want to stick to the (mostly) free entertainment of walking out to the locally famous Corkscrew Observatory, walking along the beach munching on salted peanuts from the local store or soaking in the beauty of the marina.

 For those seeking more adventure, you can hire kayaks and get out on the water, or explore the BMX Track in Alexander Park.
 A range of museums – from maritime history to World War Two to model trains – means you can learn something while still enjoying yourself.